nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_media_error_recovery.md

 [`onWarning`](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#onwarning) event.

 A sample message which you might see in the console when a warning is thrown:
-* `'Recovering from media error 3003, recovery number 2 within the last 60 seconds (3 allowed).'`
+* `'Recovering from media error 3003, recovery 1/3 within the last 60 seconds (1 total).'`

-  As already mentioned, if the threshold was reached, an error will be thrown and followed by a pause with message: `'playbackerror'`

-Read more about playback section in:[config](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#nanoplayerconfig--codeobjectcode)
+Read more about playback section in: [config](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#nanoplayerconfig--codeobjectcode)